 Why Dayton’s job market can remain strong going forward

 When considering a real estate investment, it can be important to pick an area which has a competitive advantage.
 I believe the things drawing jobs to Dayton, which I just explained above, are “durable” in nature.
 First, as to Wright-Patterson Air Force Base, it is important to remember that Ohio is an important political “swing” state.
 Given the electoral importance of Ohio, many would consider it unlikely that Congress would reduce funding to the base.
 Second, the types of companies I mentioned are choosing Ohio due to its geography, and not due to tax incentives or other perks which can be easily replicated.
 Given the fact that location cannot be replicated, I feel our area has an advantage for those who are seeking a logistics/distribution hub.

 If you are considering investing in Dayton, Ohio real estate then contact me today to speak with a realtor.
 In addition to working with investors (both in state and out of state), I also own multiple rental properties myself.
 I pride myself on providing quality service and I am ready to assist you.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.